abhishek-kumar-code/Redfish_Public/Specification.md

   where:

 * *SSS* = one or more digits representing a decimal fraction of a second, with the number of digits implying precision.
-* The 'T' spearator and 'Z' suffix shall be capitals.
+* The 'T' separator and 'Z' suffix shall be capitals.

 ##### Structured Properties